Meeting FAQ

 We keep our group level meetings single category.
 Not because we want to ‘lock people out’ but to keep them productive.
 We are however a very collaborative organisation and we actively encourage similar businesses to work together at community level.

-The easiest way to check is to visit the location page of the group on our website and you will see all the members listed.
+The easiest way to check is to visit the location page of the group and you will see all the members listed.
 If you aren’t sure if you overlap with a member then feel free to email admin@thegrowthcommunity.co.uk and we’ll put you in touch with the group leader.

 In our small structured groups we only sell one seat per type of business.
 This helps to keep the meeting productive and makes it easier for people to make introductions and pass referrals.
 If someone in the group is already a well established member in your business category, we usually suggest that you visit a meeting where your seat isn’t taken so that you get good use of your networking time.